eficode-academy/git-katas/basic-staging/README.md

 This kata will examine the staging area of git.

-Recall from the training that we work with three places in git:
+In git we are working with three different areas:

-* The working are where you are making your changes
+* The working directory where you are making your changes
 * The staging area where all changes you have added through `git add` will stay
 * The repository where every commit ends up, making your history.
 To put your staged changes in here you issue the `git commit` command.

 A file can have changes both in the working directory and staging area at the same time.
+These changes do not have to be the same.

 We will also work with `git reset` to reset the staged changes of a file, and `git checkout` to return a file to a previous state.

-## Setup:
-Run `./setup.sh && cd exercise`

 ## The task

 You live in your own repository.
 There is a file called file.txt

+1. Run `. setup.sh`
 1. What's the content of file.txt?
 1. Overwrite the content in file.txt: `echo 2 > file.txt` to change the state of your file in the working directory
 1. What does `git diff` tell you?